Alendrik/invoke-pingsweep/README.md

 ## Description
 A small program designed to ping the given internal network for quick host discovery.

+## Warnings
+1) Script will **ONLY** work on 192.168.1.0/24 networks as it currently stands.
+2) Will Create 255 powershell jobs as it runs.
+Be careful with greater network sizes, don't want too many jobs.

 ## Plans:
     - change from static 192.168.1.0/24 network